domdoescode/step-nave/README.md

 # nave

 Installs nave, then sets the global install of nodejs to the given version (and the respective npm version).
+Due to the version of node on the default nodejs box, you `MUST` use the more updated `wercker/ubuntu12.04-nodejs0.10` box (see example).

 [![wercker status](https://app.wercker.com/status/60fba8987b5d358cd94d685bc2c04686/m "wercker status")](https://app.wercker.com/project/bykey/60fba8987b5d358cd94d685bc2c04686)